How Preparing for Worst Case Scenarios May be a Winning Strategy

 Prepare for the Unexpected

-Though it was hard to foresee the endless trials and tribulations of the past decade coming, would the impact have been lessened if we were more prepared?
-If having six months of emergency savings on hand was the rule, the impact of the recent economic crisis would have been somewhat defused.
+Though it was hard to foresee the endless trials and tribulations of the past two decades coming, would the impact have been lessened if we were more prepared?
+If having six months of emergency savings on hand was the rule, the impact of the recent economic crisis and pandemic would have been somewhat defused.
 Living paycheck to paycheck and heavily in debt made many Americans instantly destabilized when the crisis hit.
-If we enter the new decade any wiser, emergency savings should become the foundation that we build the rest of our financial house upon.
+If we enter the future any wiser, emergency savings should become the foundation that we build the rest of our financial house upon.

 Prepare to Retire